HHS/simpler-grants-gov/documentation/milestones/individual_milestones/communication_platforms.md

   - [ ] Any member of the listserv can reply directly to an email sender
 - [ ] Shared email inbox is live with the following conditions satisfied
   - [ ] At least 1 email has been received
+- [ ] Video conference is live with the following conditions satisfied
+  - [ ] At least one public meeting has been hosted
+  - [ ] At least one public meeting has been recorded, with recording and transcript uploaded to the wiki
+  - [ ] Users can join the call via video or phone
+  - [ ] Users can access a live transcript during the video call

 ### Proposed metrics for measuring goals/value/definition of done